The Flask Mega-Tutorial Part XVI: Full-Text Search

 There are four functions in this mixin class, all class methods.
 Just as a refresher, a class method is a special method that is associated with the class and not a particular instance.
 Note how I renamed the self argument used in regular instance methods to cls, to make it clear that this method receives a class and not an instance as its first argument.
 Once attached to the Post model for example, the search() method above would be invoked as Post.search(), without having to have an actual instance of class Post.

-The search() class method wraps the query_index() function from app/search.py to replace the list of object IDs with actual objects.
+The search() class method wraps the query_index() function from app/search.py to replace the list of object IDs with actual objects from SQLAlchemy.
 You can see that the first thing this function does is call query_index(), passing cls.__tablename__ as the index name.
 This is going to be a convention, all indexes will be named with the name Flask-SQLAlchemy assigned to the relational table.
 The function returns the list of result IDs, and the total number of results.
-The SQLAlchemy query that retrieves the list of objects by their IDs is based on a CASE statement from the SQL language, which needs to be used to ensure that the results from the database come in the same order as the IDs are given.
-This is important because the Elasticsearch query returns results sorted from more to less relevant.
+The SQLAlchemy query that retrieves the list of objects by their IDs is based on a CASE statement from the SQL language, which needs to be used to ensure that the results from the database come in the same order as the IDs returned by Elasticsearch, which are sorted by relevance.
 If you want to learn more about the way this query works, you can consult the accepted answer to this StackOverflow question.
-The search() function returns the query that replaces the list of IDs, and also passes through the total number of search results as a second return value.
+The search() function returns the results from the query that replaces the list of IDs with objects, and also passes through the total number of search results as a second return value.

 The before_commit() and after_commit() methods are going to respond to two events from SQLAlchemy, which are triggered before and after a commit takes place respectively.
 The before handler is useful because the session hasn't been committed yet, so I can look at it and figure out what objects are going to be added, modified and deleted, available as session.new, session.dirty and session.deleted respectively.
 These objects are not going to be available anymore after the session is committed, so I need to save them before the commit takes place.
 I'm using a session._changes dictionary to write these objects in a place that is going to survive the session commit, because as soon as the session is committed I will be using them to update the Elasticsearch index.